-You can not complete a Scenario with an Unconcscious Hero.
-If you end the Rest Phase with an Unconscious Hero, YOU LOSE THE GAME!
+Unconscious Heroes can't complete their Scenario.
+If all Heroes become Unconscious, or if you end the Rest phase with an Unconscious Hero, YOU LOSE THE GAME!

 DAMAGE TO FOES

 The Heroes can also cause to their Foes.
 For each dealt to a Foe, reduce its Heath () by 1.
 A Foe with 0 Health is killed.